quicwg/ops-drafts/draft-ietf-quic-applicability.md

 network elements such as firewalls that rely on the port number as a first order of filtering.

+# Connection Migration

+QUIC supports connection migration which means that even if the lower layer address information, usually the 4-tuple of IP addresses and ports, changes, it can stull associate QUIC packets to an existing connection based on the Connection ID (see also section {{#connid}}) in the QUIC header, if present.
+This supports cases where address information changes due to e.g. NAT rebinding or change of the local interface.
+Currently QUIC only supports the fallover cases, that means only one "path" can be used at a time and as soon as the new path is validated all traffic will be switched over to the next path.

 # Graceful connection closure

 \[EDITOR'S NOTE: give some guidance here about the steps an application should